cloudflare/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 Before you continue, review the keys that you should have from Airtable:

-1. **Airtable Table Name:** the name for your table, e.g., "Form Submissions".
+1. **Airtable Table Name:** the name for your table, like "Form Submissions".
 2. **Airtable Base ID:** the alphanumeric base ID found at the top of your base's API page.
 3. **Airtable API Key:** the private API key found in example API requests on the Airtable API documentation page.